ChamanGurjar/React-Practice/README.md

 ## Welcome To My React Learning Journey

+This project provides insights abount my corporate life (Like Resume).

-This repository contains code I wrote when learning the React.
+PS :- This repository contains code I wrote when learning the React.
 This repository contains the code from the udemy course of Max and some other tutorials I followed on Youtube, medium, freecode camp or some other websites.

 ### How To Run Project(s)